Weber-Hsu/AndbotSecuritySensing/README.md

 ==========================================================

 ### Upload Code
+**All programs for running are included in this repository.**
-1. Please copy all of files in the library folder to Arduino/library.
-(This is critical because it cannot be complie without those libraries.)
+1. **Please copy all of files in the library folder to Arduino/library.
+(This is critical because it cannot be complie without those libraries.)**
-2. Main code: Please refer to folder MetalHeadVerROSSensingLED.
+2. **Main code: Please refer to folder MetalHeadVerROSSensingLED.**

 **Folder "Temporary Version" is debugging Version, and folder "MetalHeadPreviousVersion" contains code that simply turn the LED on.
 Please be aware! *Do not* use them.**